MarcusWentz/eulerswap-parameters/README.md

 Eulerswap is a piece-wise AMM and can be dissected into two functions (red and blue) along four frameworks:
   - 1A.
 Reserve space to see invariant / trading function (best viewed in log-log).
   - 1B.
-Liquidity provider's payoff / value function to see divergence loss and curvature sensitivity with Greeks in [desmos](https://www.desmos.com/calculator/8f6bcdcb41).
+Liquidity provider's payoff / value function to see divergence loss and sensitivity with Greeks in [desmos](https://www.desmos.com/calculator/8f6bcdcb41).
   - 1C.
 Liquidity fingerprint to see where liquidity is provided to capture trades.
   - 1D.
 Price impact function to see how concentration affects pool price change.

 We are mainly focused on the liquidity fingerprint in Figure 1C since we can use it to optimize the fit for our empirical observations of stablecoin price behavoir.
 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/Eulerswap_AMM.png" alt="Sample Image 1" width="1000"/>

-The liquidity fingerprint can be derived with a little bit of calculus and can be confirmed with [desmos](https://www.desmos.com/calculator/8f6bcdcb41) to be the following equation.
+The liquidity fingerprint L(x) with scale S and parameters c can be derived with a little bit of calculus and can be confirmed with [desmos](https://www.desmos.com/calculator/8f6bcdcb41) to be the following equation.

 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/Eulerswap_liquidity_distributions.jpg" alt="Sample Image 1" width="1000"/>